Audiocubes: Hardware architecture

-Each AudioCube is identical, and has a small built-in computer which is able to measure distances as well as detect the position and location of the other cubes in a network.
-The AudioCubes also work without drivers and communicate using high speed HID.
+Each AudioCube is identical, and has a small built-in computer which is able to detect the position and location of the other cubes in a network and measure the distances between them.
+AudioCubes also work without drivers and communicate using high speed HID.

-An AudioCube has four onboard infrared sensors (one on each face) to communicate and measure distances to objects nearby, digital signal processors (DSP), a USB-rechargeable battery, and a translucent housing.
+An AudioCube has four onboard infrared sensors (one on each horizonal face) to communicate and measure distances to objects nearby, digital signal processors (DSP), a USB-rechargeable battery, and a translucent housing.

+The bottom and top sides of each do not have any such sensors.
+Thus any distance driven arrangement of cubes is limited to a single horizontal (e.g. table top) level of interactivity.
+That is, the cubes are not typically stacked on top of each other.

-MIDI and OSC Compatible
+MIDI and OSC compatibility

-The AudioCubes work with any software and hardware which is MIDI compatible (such as FL Studio, Logic Pro, Reason, drum machine, monome, etc.).
-To hook up the AudioCubes to MIDI compatible software/hardware a middleware application, called MIDIBridge, has to be used.
+AudioCubes work wirelessly with MIDI-compatible software and hardware (e.g. FL Studio, Logic Pro, Reason, drum machines and Monome).
+A connection must be established using middleware such as MIDIBridge.

-The AudioCubes also come with an OSC server to send and receive OSC data.
+AudioCubes also come with an Open Sound Control (OSC) server to send and receive OSC data.

-Software Applications
+Software applications

-Several applications have been created for the AudioCubes, each focusing on a different use: sound design, music composition, live performance, as well as creating applications in max/msp, pd and C++.
+Several applications have been created for use with AudioCubes, each with a different focus, such as sound design, music composition, live performance, or for creating applications in max/msp, pd and C++.